PoisotLab/ms_metaweb_perspectives/README.md

 leverage a small amount of *accurate* data is a serious impediment to our predictive ability.
-In most places, our most reliable biodiversity knowledge is that of a species pool (*i.e.* a set of potentially interacting species in a given area): through the analysis of databases like GBIF or IUCN, it is possible to construct a list of species in a region of interest; but inferring the potential interactions between these species is difficult.
+In most places, our most reliable biodiversity knowledge is that of a species pool (*i.e.* a set of potentially interacting species in a given area): through the analysis of databases like the Global Biodiversity Information Facility (GBIF) or the International Union for the Conservation of Nature (IUCN), it is possible to construct a list of species in a region of interest; but inferring the potential interactions between these species is difficult.

 Following the definition of @Dunne2006NetStr, a metaweb is the ecological network analogue to the species pool; specifically, it inventories all